proper-testing/proper-testing.github.io/pages_src/Tutorials/0#PropEr_introduction_to_Property-Based_Testing.md

-allows us to start from a quite inefficient but 'obviously correct' prototype implementation, and gradually refine and optimize it using the prototype implementation as a reference to check whether the code refactorings and optimizations we performed have not somehow destoyed correctness.
+allows us to start from a quite inefficient but 'obviously correct' prototype implementation, and gradually refine and optimize it using the prototype implementation as a reference to check whether the code refactorings and optimizations we performed have not somehow jeopardized its correctness.

 Let us bring us one last point before we finish this tutorial.
 As can be seen in its `spec`, our `sort/1` function is polymorphic.
 In fact, in Erlang it is